Presidential Proclamation -- Flag Day and National Flag Week, 2016

 The American flag invokes pride in our citizens and hope in those who come to our shores in search of a brighter tomorrow.
 In recognition of the ways it has embodied our ideals and sustained our Nation, let us pay tribute to the Star Spangled Banner and continue striving to create a more perfect and indivisible Union -- with liberty and justice for all.

 To commemorate the adoption of our flag, the Congress, by joint resolution approved August 3, 1949, as amended (63 Stat.
 492), designated June 14 of each year as "Flag Day" and requested that the President issue an annual proclamation calling for its observance and for the display of the flag of the United States on all Federal Government buildings.
 The Congress also requested, by joint resolution approved June 9, 1966, as amended (80 Stat.
 194), that the President annually issue a proclamation designating the week in which June 14 occurs as "National Flag Week" and call upon citizens of the United States to display the flag during that week.

-IN WITNESS WHEREOF, I have hereunto set my hand this twelfth day of June, in the year of our Lord two thousand fifteen, and of the Independence of the United States of America the two hundred and thirty-ninth.
+IN WITNESS WHEREOF, I have hereunto set my hand this tenth day of June, in the year of our Lord two thousand sixteen, and of the Independence of the United States of America the two hundred and fortieth.